johnresearches/johnresearches.github.io/_posts/2024-06-22-role-security-the-cloud-and-the-private-cloud-play-with-phi-and-pii.md

 ---
-title: Role of Security, The Cloud, and The Private Cloud Play With PHI and PII
+title: Role Security, The Cloud, and The Private Cloud Play With PHI and PII
 layout: post
 categories: articles
 category: technology